App SSH Overview

-This topic introduces SSH configuration for applications in your Cloud Foundry deployment.
+This topic introduces SSH configuration for apps in your deployment.

 If you need to troubleshoot an instance of an app, you can gain SSH access to the app using the SSH proxy and daemon.

-Operators, space managers, and space developers can configure SSH access for Cloud Foundry, spaces, and apps as described in this table:
+Operators, space managers, and space developers can configure SSH access for Cloud Foundry, for spaces, and for apps as described in this table:

 |User Role||Scope of SSH Permissions Control||How They Define SSH Permissions|

 |Operator||Entire deployment||Configure the deployment to allow or prohibit SSH access (one-time).
 For more information, see Configuring SSH Access for Cloud Foundry.|

 |Space Developer||App||cf CLI enable-ssh and disable-ssh commands|